firedew/sass/readme.md

 ### Normalize
 Using [Normalize.css](https://necolas.github.io/normalize.css]Normalize.css) to sync all browsers to same design and to fix common bugs.

+### Bootstrap
+Being the most popular framework it is a natural place for resources.
+I think that I will tweak the CSS naming to BEM notations however.

+### Bulma
+This one caught my interest and is now inspiring my images classes.

+### Material
+It just looks great and elevation options have been inspired by Material Design.

 ### Docs - VueJs
 Building the docs using VueJS.
 Simply because I am most familiar with this one.